B-Stanley-0316/kickstarter-analysis/README.md

 Next, number of successful, failed and canceled projects were pulled from the Kickstarter tab based on their goal amounts and placed in a table for refence.
 From the pulled data, the percentage of those projects were calculated and an *Outcomes Based on Goal* line chart was made to give an idea of how successful each project was based on their goal amounts.
 ![Outcomes Based on Goal](Resources/Outcomes_vs_Goals.png)
 ## Results
+### Results on Outcomes Based on Launch Dates
 Based on the chart created from the table data for the *Theater Outcomes Based on Launch Date*, it is best to launch a campaign in May or June in order to get the best possible outcome.
 Also, we can assume that September through December seems to be the worst time to launch a campaign, highlighting that in October was the highest in failed campaigns.
+### Results on Outcomes Based on Goal
 Looking at the *Outcomes Based on Goal* chart, we can conclude that highest successful campaigns have a goal of less than $1000, whereas the lowest successful campaigns lie in the $45,000 to $49,999 goal.
+### Limitations in the Data Set
+Insert Here
+### Other possible Tables and Graphs
+Insert Here